 - On the exams, you are allowed to use all the materials in Carmen (lecture notes, videos, assignments).
 You are NOT allowed to use other sources.
-Cheating/copying will lead to strict punishment. - Midterm 1 covers the material up to and including Tue June 14.
-Midterm 2 covers the material up to and including Tue July 12. - The exams will be cumulative, but will emphasize the more recent material.
+Cheating/copying will lead to strict punishment. - Each exam coverage will be notified prior to the exam. - The exams will be cumulative, but will emphasize the more recent material.
 There will be no make-up exams.
 If exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) arise, contact me asap, so we can discuss your situation.